Colorado suspect formally charged for LGBTQ club shooting that killed five | Law-Order

 The suspect accused of killing five people inside a Colorado Springs LGBTQ nightclub last month before patrons stopped the attack was formally charged on Tuesday with murder, hate crimes and assault.
 The suspect, Anderson Lee Aldrich, appeared for a hearing in El Paso District Court where the charges against the 22-year-old were read.
 Aldrich has been held without bond since the Nov.
 19 rampage at Club Q in Colorado Springs.
 In addition to the five people killed, 22 others suffered gunshot wounds or other injuries.

-In his booking photo and during an earlier court appearance, Aldrich appeared battered, apparently because he had been beaten by the bar’s patrons.
-On Tuesday, his face and neck did not appear to be bruised.
+In a booking photo and during an earlier court appearance, Aldrich appeared battered, apparently because of a beating by the bar’s patrons.
+On Tuesday, Aldrich's face and neck did not appear to be bruised.
 The other man credited with subduing Aldrich, Navy Petty Officer 2nd Class Thomas James, said in a written statement that he just wanted “to save the family I found.”

 Although authorities have not publicly identified a motive, the Colorado shooting was reminiscent of the 2016 Pulse nightclub massacre in Orlando, Florida, where a gunman killed 49 people before police shot him dead.
 If convicted of first-degree murder, Aldrich faces a mandatory life sentence without the possibility of parole.

 Colorado no longer has a death-penalty statute.
-However, Aldrich could face a death sentence in federal court if prosecutors decide to charge him with crimes under the U.S. code, which still has capital punishment on its books for certain crimes.
-Lawyers assigned to represent Aldrich from the Colorado public defender's office have said in court filings that their client identifies his gender as nonbinary and prefers "they" and "them" pronouns.
+However, Aldrich could face a death sentence in federal court if prosecutors decide to bring charges under the U.S. code, which still has capital punishment on its books for certain crimes.
+Lawyers assigned to represent Aldrich from the Colorado public defender's office have said in court filings that their client identifies as nonbinary and prefers "they" and "them" pronouns.

+District Attorney Michael Allen said after Aldrich's initial court appearance on Nov.
+23 that the suspect's gender identity would have no bearing on how the case would be prosecuted.
+On Tuesday, Allen told reporters he thought evidence supported bias motivated charges.
+"We're not going to tolerate actions against community members based on their sexual identity,” Allen told reporters after the hearing.
+"Members of that community have been harassed, intimidated and abused for too long.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)